koshkokoshka/pathologic-mesh-viewer/README.md

 ![screenshot](screenshot.png)

-This tool makes possible to load and explore the game's 3D assets.

 > **Note:** Pathologic Mesh Viewer is still under development and may not fully support every `.mesh` file from the game.

 ## How to Use